root-project/web/install/index.md

 guix install root --with-commit=root=COMMIT
 ```

-If you encounter any issues, feel free report them to the [guix-science issue tracker](https://codeberg.org/guix-science/guix-science/issues).
+If you encounter any issues, feel free to report them to the [guix-science issue tracker](https://codeberg.org/guix-science/guix-science/issues).

 ### <a name="nixos_nix_nixpkgs" />NixOS/Nix/Nixpkgs